return42/sphkerneldoc/linux_src_doc/include/linux/pinctrl/pinconf-generic_h.rst

     the pin will be pulled up (usually with high impedance to VDD).
 If the argument is != 0 pull-up is enabled, if it is 0, pull-up is total, i.e. the pin is connected to VDD.

+PIN_CONFIG_BIDIRECTIONAL
+    the pin will be configured to allow simultaneous input and output operations.

 PIN_CONFIG_DRIVE_OPEN_DRAIN
     the pin will be driven with open drain (open